willgarcia/rotc/.build/README.md

 * `./batect apply-terraform`

+Note: You may get errors relating to the cluster_node_version or cluster master version.
+To list the supported versions in GCP run `gcloud container get-server-config --zone australia-southeast1`.
+You then need to update the terraform `cluster.tf`

 Run to create and upload all artifacts used during exercises (eg. Docker images, Helm charts):

 * `./scripts/setup-cluster.sh`